varkai/hugo-theme-zozo/README.md

 Use the about page to introduce yourself to your visitors.
 You can customize the content as you like in the `/content/about/index.md`.

-## Hide Pages

-Pages can be hidden and don't appear in the post list on the homepage if you add the variable `hidden = true` to the frontmatter.
-This allows you to link from elsewhere, i.e. just the menu.

 ## Shortcodes

 This theme provides `img` shortcodes.